 I was a child of 9 years old when the Altair 8800 was announced on the pages of Popular Electronics magazine in January of 1975.
-It captured my imagination – and I knew that someday I would build and own my own computer.
-I never did get an Altair 8800 – the computer revolution was started and it moved FAST.
+It captured my imagination - and I knew that someday I would build and own my own computer.
+I never did get an Altair 8800 - the computer revolution was started and it moved FAST.
 The heyday of the Altair lasted only a short while.
-The first computer I built was 7 years later when I built the Sinclair ZX81 kit (yes, you can still buy them!)
+The first computer I built was 6 years later when I built the Sinclair ZX81 kit.

 Well imagine my surprise 42 years later when David Hansel of Brookline, MA published his Ardunio-based Altair 8800 emulator project on hackster.io!
 I knew this was my chance to finally build an Altair 8800!
 Sure, there are other Altair 8800 clones out there, but all seemed out of reach for a simple working-man hobbyist.
-There’s Mike Douglas’s excellent altairclone.com which is a dead-ringer look-alike for the Altair 8800, but it’s over $600, there’s also the very ambitious altairkit.com in which Grant Stockly painstakingly recreated every board and component of an original Altair.
+There's Mike Douglas's excellent altairclone.com which is a dead-ringer look-alike for the Altair 8800, also Mike's 8800c which is an Altair with S100 bus built from new components, then there's the very ambitious altairkit.com in which Grant Stockly painstakingly recreated every board and component of an original Altair.

 Original Altair 8800